Our Facebook page is where you’ll find the latest news about both the charity and research into ICP.

 Online meetings via Zoom

-We hold regular online meetings for small groups via Zoom.
+We hold occasional online meetings for small groups via Zoom.
 Join our main Facebook group or email firstname.lastname@example.org to receive notifications about these meetings.

 ICP Support runs various support forums on Facebook.
 Posts are monitored by a team of volunteer moderators, but any member of an individual group can post and comment.